If you want to be on the program, the email address, illrushboat at EIBnet.com.

 Felons.

-It was in the Washington examiner again back on January 2014.
+It was in the Washington Examiner again back on January 2014.

 So it sure seems to me that the authors of the study are trying to save their academic careers.

-The worst thing can happen is when Ted Cruz cites your work.
+The worst thing can happen is when Ted Cruz cites your work, it'd be like Sarah Palin citing it.

-Oh my God, how embarrassing is oh my God.
+Oh my God, how embarrassing is it?

 Plus their grant money is at stake here, don't forget.

-Given that, we go back now to the two Cruz audio sound bites interviewed by the ABC Info Babe outside his office in the hall, question that study.
+Given that, we go back now to the two Cruz audio soundbites interviewed by the ABC Infobabe outside his office in the hall, questioned that study only cites a few states as having a majority Democrat registration.

 So your assertion that it reflects the overwhelming majority nationwide is not accurate, Senator.